xerolinux/XeroWiki/docs/distro.md

 ## Installation

-Before we dive in, it's important to note that **XeroLinux** features **KDE Plasma** & **GNOME**, two powerful and distinct desktop environments.
-While they were designed to run on a variety of systems, for the best experience, we recommend mid-range or higher hardware.
+Before we dive in, it's important to note that **XeroLinux** features **KDE Plasma** a powerful and distinct desktop environment.
+While it was designed to run on a variety of systems, for the best experience, we recommend mid-range or higher hardware.
 That said, they can work on low-end hardware, but performance may be less than optimal.

 ## Legacy Systems

-Please avoid booting ISOs on on old-school computers that use legacy **BIOS/MBR**.
+Please avoid booting ISO on on old-school computers that use legacy **BIOS/MBR**.
 It only works on newer setups with **EFI/UEFI** — Legacy Boot will be removed soon !

 If you’re not sure what that means, just read [**This Article**](https://www.macrium.com/blog/understanding-mbr-bios-and-gpt-uefi){:target="_blank"} and check if your PC supports **UEFI**.
 If it doesn’t, don’t sweat it, just pick a distro made for older hardware instead.
 Easy as that!